kyllemitra15-hue/absencesmonitoring/README.md

 # absencesmonitoring
 A company/agency absent monitoring.
-Track and analyze the data of each absence.
+Track and analyze the data through number, percentage, and chart.